 CampingAfter obtaining a camping permit, you can camp anywhere 1/4 mile or more from the road.
 There are some nice sandy beaches accross the river from Outlaw Park and another nice one on the far western end of Outlaw Park.

 SeasonsThe best time of year to go is from mid-August to mid-October.
 To access the peak, you must wade the Yampa River, so the river must be low for this.
-Under 200 CFS iwould be ideal, but our last trip was at nearly 500 cfs.
+Under 200 CFS would be ideal.
 Cooler weather will help on the ascent, but then the water gets cold.
 It was pretty hot for us in early September.

 [img:240591:aligncenter:medium:Exploring Outlaw Canyon in September.]